Yankees vs. Tigers Player Props Betting Odds

 MLB Props Today: New York Yankees

-- The Yankees will send Clarke Schmidt (8-8) to the mound for his 27th start this season.
+- Gerrit Cole (12-4) will take to the mound for the Yankees and make his 29th start of the season.

-- In 26 starts this season, he's earned a quality start in four of them.

-- Schmidt will look to finish five or more innings for the third start in a row.

 |Opponent